SCEA Celebration Day - July 25, 2022

 Schools need to be robust to be able to withstand the onslaught of students on a daily basis, challenges abound in managing and maintaining the resources.
 How does the design of our outside spaces affect students?
 How can we connect the school community, with a range of values, on how they impact their immediate and wider environment, and encourage respect and nurture for people and property.

-Come join the conversation with a grumpy young property manager and his middle – aged “eternally optimistic that young people can meet God in the garden” assistant.
+Come join the conversation with a middle – aged, “eternally optimistic” Property Manager who feels that young people can “meet God in the garden”.

 Charmaine joined the team 3.5 years ago as a gardener and has developed a wide range of skills since then.
 She uses Permaculture principles wherever possible in the development of MCC external environment, and is interested in seeing students engage in the development of gardens, as well as playing in and finding quiet spaces to be still.